Frequently Asked Questions

 it via the APIs.

-If your project needs local access to a large fraction of the Data Commons Graph, please contact
+If your project needs local access to a large fraction of the Data Commons Knowledge Graph, please contact

 datacommons@rbcdsai.org